Shippable/docs/sources/platform/server/install-onebox.md

 To set up BYON nodes, sign in to Shippable Server with your admin credentials and [follow instructions here](http://docs.shippable.com/getting-started/byon-manage-node/).

-#### Dynamic Nodes
+#### On-demand Nodes

-Dynamic nodes are spun up when a job is triggered and spun down if no new job is triggered after some idle time.
+On-demand nodes are spun up when a job is triggered and spun down if no new job is triggered after some idle time.
 These are the most cost-effective in terms of infrastructure costs since they are not always ON, but are spun up on-demand.

 However, please note that nodes on AWS need 2-4 minutes to be spun up, so you will have to live with that overhead for some builds when a fresh node needs to be spun up.

-To enable **Dynamic nodes**:
+To enable **On-demand nodes**:

-* Check the **Enable dynamic nodes** checkbox
+* Check the **Enable On-demand nodes** checkbox
 * Enter your AWS Access and Secret keys.
 * Choose an instance size.
 Our default is c4.large.
 * You can leave the other settings as-is.